And how they suffered for us as Witnesses. See.

 Catechism of the Catholic Church Avoiding war 2307 The fifth commandment forbids the intentional destruction of human life.
 Because of the evils and injustices that accompany all war, the Church insistently urges everyone to prayer and to action so that the divine Goodness may free us from the ancient bondage of war.
 105 2308 All citizens… Read More Traditional Just War Teaching

 2 Thessalonians Chapter 2.
 Luke 18:8.
-From ubiquitous abortions and immorality, to seeing the Pachamama and Population Control advocates in Rome … at Francis’ invitation … anxiety is gripping the whole Church in our time.
+From ubiquitous abortions and immorality, to the Population Control advocates in Rome … at Francis’ invitation … anxiety is gripping the Church in our time.
 Martin sees and addresses it all.
-Author Ralph Martin sees the unprecedented theological and moral crisis of Faith which is… Read More A Crisis of Truth.
+Author Ralph Martin sees the unprecedented theological and moral crisis of Faith which is engulfing the Church of… Read More A Crisis of Truth.
 A Church in Crisis.
 Dr. Ralph Martin Speaks About “The Great Apostasy”.

 The Gospel of John.
 Chapter 1.
 [The divinity and incarnation of Christ.
 John bears witness of him.
 He begins to call his disciples.]
 [1] In the beginning was the Word, and the Word was with God, and the Word was God.
 [2] The same was in the beginning with God.
 [3] All things were made… Read More The Revolutionary Mosaic Law